Alireza Haghighi: Youth teams

-Haghighi led Iran to the finals of West Asian U-15 tournament, held in Qatar in 2002, He was first keeper Iran U17 at 2004 AFC U-17 Championship, also playing all three games for Iran U20 at 2006 AFC Youth Championship.
-He made three appearances in 2005 Valentin A.Granatkin Memorial – International Youth Tournament for Iran U20.
+Haghighi led Iran to the finals of the West Asian U-15 tournament, held in Qatar in 2002, He was the first keeper of Iran U-17 at the 2004 AFC U-17 Championship, also playing all three games for Iran U-20 at the 2006 AFC Youth Championship.
+He made three appearances in the 2005 Valentin A.Granatkin Memorial – International Youth Tournament for Iran U20.

 Olympic team

-Haghighi was invited to Iran U23 in Asian Games 2006, although he did not play any match.
-He did not play in 2008 AFC Men's Pre-Olympic Tournament and Sosha Makani was the first choice.
-Under Gholam Peyrovani's management of Iran U23, He was invited again; but missed many trainings and friendly matches of Iran U23, including Tehran 6-Team Tournament, South Africa Camp, and friendly match against Poland.
-Peyrovani did not invite Haghighi for 2010 Guangzhou Asian Games stating "he is too old to play in 2012 London Olympics", despite inviting 28 years old Mehdi Rahmati as a Wild Card player.
+Haghighi was invited to Iran U23 in the Asian Games 2006, although he did not play any matches.
+He did not play in the 2008 AFC Men's Pre-Olympic Tournament and Sosha Makani was the first choice.
+Under Gholam Peyrovani's management of Iran U23, He was invited again; but missed many trainings and friendly matches of Iran U23, including Tehran 6-Team Tournament, South Africa Camp, and a friendly match against Poland.
+Peyrovani did not invite Haghighi for the 2010 Guangzhou Asian Games stating "he is too old to play in the 2012 London Olympics", despite inviting 28-year-old Mehdi Rahmati as a Wild Card player.
 Peyrovani also rejected having any problems with Haghighi.

 Senior team

-Haghighi was called up to Iran national football team in 2010 under management of Afshin Ghotbi.
+Haghighi was called up to the Iran national football team in 2010 under the management of Afshin Ghotbi.

 In 2012 Haghighi was called up to the 2012 WAFF Championship in Kuwait.
 He started in a game against Bahrain.
 The game ended 0–0.